Are You Embarrassed by your FAILURE? Read the failure stories of 20 successful people

 ‘You may encounter many defeats, but you must not be defeated.
 In fact, it may be necessary to encounter the defeats, so you can know who you are, what you can rise from, how you can still come out of It.’-Maya Angelou

-The above quote to me seems like the summary of Maya’s failures and successes.
+The above quote, to me, seems like a summary of Maya’s failures and successes.

-Maya’s parents got divorced while she was only 3 years, this made her father drop her and her only brother (age 4) with their paternal grandparents.
+Maya’s parents got divorced while she was only 3 years, which made her father drop her and her only brother (age 4) with their paternal grandparents.

 When she was 8 years of age, her father returned them to their mother’s care.
 Unfortunately, she was sexually molested severally by her mother’s boyfriend.

 She took the courage to inform her brother about it, who later told the rest of the family about it.
 Coincidentally, her abuser was murdered.
-This incidence silenced Maya for 5 years.
+This incident silenced Maya for 5 years.